borkdude/console-tetris/README.md

 This will produce a binary called `tetris`.

+The change that was necessary to make this work: change terminal to `:text` instead of `:swing` since Swing is not supported by GraalVM `native-image`.

 ## README from original

 A command line implementation of Tetris, written in Clojure.